getslash/slash/doc/index.rst

 ..
-Shakedown documentation master file, created by sphinx-quickstart on Fri Feb 22 23:34:56 2013.
+Slash documentation master file, created by sphinx-quickstart on Fri Feb 22 23:34:56 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.